All Episodes

 In Georgia, it's mandated by law.

-And they're available to every county's election office where they should be.
+Every county has to have at least one, and they're available to every county's election office where they should be.

 Both states require picture ID, voter ID.

-So why is Joe Biden why aren't people boycotting his state?
+So why is Joe Biden, why aren't people boycotting his state?

-Why aren't all these Hollywood actors like George Clooney, idiot that he is, if you'd educate himself a little bit, might actually be effective.
+Why aren't all these Hollywood actors like George Clooney, idiot that he is, if he'd educate himself a little bit, might actually be effective because they're wrong about the Georgia law.

 Joe Biden has led the lie against the Georgia law.